GoogleChrome/developer.chrome.com/README.md

 When you send in a pull request it will be automatically staged for you.
 Keep an eye out for the netlify bot to comment on the pull request with your unique URL.

-(Googlers only) If you would like to stage your _local_ changes to a unique url, run the command `npm run stage:personal`.
+(Googlers only) If you would like to stage your _local_ changes to a unique URL, run the command `npm run stage:personal`.
 This can be useful if you're not ready to create a pull request yet, or if you need to stage something private.